We're an affiliate

-Resistance plays a massive part when spinning.
+Resistance plays a massive part when indoor cycling.
 It is to resemble outdoor cycling in the sense that when cycling uphill, the harder it is therefore the more effort needs applied or even when cycling downhill, it’s much easier so less effort needed.

-Resistance on spin bikes come in 2 forms – Magnetic and Friction based resistance.
+Resistance on indoor cycling bikes come in 2 forms – Magnetic and Friction based resistance.

 To understand each one, we need to look at the mechanics behind each type before deciding which is the best one for your needs.